ipython/ipython/docs/source/install/install.rst

 ==================

-IPython requires Python 2.7 or ≥ 3.3.
+IPython 6 requires Python ≥ 3.3.
+IPython 5.x can be installed on Python 2.

 Quick Install